martynvdijke/loudify/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Make sure to add or update tests as appropriate.

+## Acknowledgments

+This project builds upon the example source code from [zguide](https://github.com/booksbyus/zguide) under the MIT license.

 ## [Changelog](docs/changelog.md.md)